kokukai/bright-to-right-statquest/README.md

 ## Usage
 To explore the functionality of this project, clone the repository and follow the instructions detailed in `main.ipynb`.

+Note: If the invert_video() doesn't work, try restarting the Jupyter Notebook

 ## Technologies Utilized
 - **Selenium**: Web scraping to obtain relevant YouTube titles.
 - **yt-dlp & youtube-search-python**: Downloading video files.